anemochore/imdbOnWatcha/README.md

 7. support for uflix (but... now i don't have an account there)

 ## history
-later to be revealed. prototyping is done.
+code will be revealed later. prototyping is done.